-LGIM provide a quarterly ESG impact report, which summarises LGIM's votes together with details of 'significant votes'.
+LGIM (to 30 September 2022) provide a quarterly ESG impact report, which summarises LGIM's votes together with details of 'significant votes'.
 These reports are reviewed at quarterly Investment Committee meetings, with any comments or questions fed back to LGIM via the Co-op Pensions Department.